-- 3. (1) In this Law, "realisable property" means, subject to subsection (2),- - (a) any property held by the defendant; and - (b) any property held by a person to whom the defendant has directly or indirectly made a gift caught by this Law.
+"realisable property", subject to subsection (2), means-

+- (a) any property held by the defendant; and - (b) any property held by a person to whom the defendant has directly or indirectly made a gift caught by this Law.

-- (2) Property is not realisable property if an order under section 29 of the Misuse of Drugs Law (1995 Revision) is in force in respect of the property. - (3) For the purposes of this Law the amount that may be realised under a confiscation order is- - (a) the total of the values at the time of realisation of all the realisable property held by the defendant, less - (b) where there are obligations having priority at the date of realisation the total amounts payable at that date in pursuance of such obligations, together with the total of the values at that time of all gifts caught by this Law.
+(2) Property is not realisable property if an order under section 28 of the Misuse of Drugs Law (1999 Revision) is in force in respect of the property.

+- (3) For the purposes of this Law, the amount that may be realised under a confiscation order is- - (a) the total of the values at the time of realisation of all the realisable property held by the defendant; less - (b) where there are obligations having priority at the date of realisation, the total amounts payable at that date in pursuance of such obligations, together with the total of the values at that time of all gifts caught by this Law.
-- (4) Subject to the following provisions of this section, for the purposes of this Law the value of property (other than cash) in relation to any person holding the property- - (a) where any other person holds an interest in the property, is - - (i) the market value of the first-mentioned person's beneficial interest in the property, less - (ii) the amount required to discharge any incumbrance (other than a charging order) on that interest; and - (b) in any other case, its market value.

-- (5) References in this Law to the value at any time (referred to in subsection (6) as "the material time") of any property obtained by a person as a result of or in connection with the commission of an offence are references to - - (a) the value of the property to him when he obtained it adjusted to take account of subsequent changes in the value of money; or - (b) where subsection (6) applies, the value there mentioned, whichever is the greater.
+- (4) Subject to subsections (5) to (12), for the purposes of this Law the value of property (other than cash) in relation to any person holding the property- - (a) where any other person holds an interest in the property, is - - (i) the market value of the first-mentioned person's beneficial interest in the property; less - (ii) the amount required to discharge any incumbrance (other than a charging order) on that interest; and - (b) in any other case, its market value. - (5) References in this Law to the value at any time (referred to in subsection (6) as "the material time") of any property obtained by a person as a result of or in connection with the commission of an offence are references to - - (a) the value of the property to him when he obtained it, adjusted to take account of subsequent changes in the value of money; or - (b) where subsection (6) applies, the value there mentioned, whichever is the greater.

-- (6) If at the material time he holds - - (a) the property which he obtained (not being cash); or - (b) property which, in whole or in part, directly or indirectly represents in his hands the property which he obtained, the value referred to in subsection (5)(b) is the value to him at the material time of the property mentioned in paragraph (a) above or, as the case may be, of the property mentioned in paragraph (b) above, so far as it represents the property which he obtained, but disregarding any charging order.
+- (6) If, at the material time, he holds - - (a) the property which he obtained (not being cash); or - (b) property which, in whole or in part, directly or indirectly represents in his hands the property which he obtained, the value referred to in paragraph (b) of subsection (5) is the value to him at the material time of the property mentioned in paragraph (a) of this subsection or, as the case may be, of the property mentioned in paragraph (b) of this subsection, so far as it represents the property which he obtained, but disregarding any charging order.